jameswyse/pied-piper/README.md

     .toUpperCase()
     .createHash('md5');

-  // Or as static methods:
+  // Or
   stream.append('string');
   stream.skip(10);
   // etc

-  // Consumers
+  // Consumer functions
-  // When using as static methods pass the stream as the first argument. stream()
+  // When used statically the first argument is the Stream to be consumed stream()
     .count(function(resultObject) { });

-  // Or as static methods:
+  // Or
-  stream.count(process.stdin function(resultObject) { });
+  stream.count(process.stdin, function(resultObject) { });
 ```

 ## Licence